thuyanduong-flatiron/prettier-terminal/README.md

   }
 ```

-Finally, quit and open up your terminal again and you should be good to go!
+Finally, make you that file is saved, then quit and open up your terminal again and you should be good to go!